MyWebIntelligence/MyWebIntelligence/oracles/readme.md

 # Oracles

-In essence, Oracles are functions that take keywords are input and return a list of URLs that are supposed to be relevant for these keywords.
+In essence, oracles can be thought as functions that take keywords as input and return a list of URLs that are expected to be relevant for these keywords.

-It's not the role of MyWebIntelligence to provide oracles.
-There are already too many of them in the web (search engines to begin with).
-Our role is to interface with them.
-So, in practive, the function returns a promise to a list of URLs (maybe a stream even?).
-In practice also, this function cannot be called unless it has access to some credentials (and/or if an authentication dance occured beforehand).
-In pratice also, a search is more than just keywords.
-It can contain a time range, a language restricton, etc.

-In conclusion, the signature for Oracles will be something like:
+In details, different oracles have various options and some need authentication and/or an account to a service.

+In the scope of MyWebIntelligence, it is only expected to interface with existing "oracle" services (search engines, etc.), not to create such services.
+We provide an implementation for a couple of them.
+Other oracles are welcome in the form of [pull requests](https://help.github.com/articles/using-pull-requests/).

+An oracle function looks like:

 ```js
 function(authData){